lenkiefer/lenkiefer.github.com/_posts/2016-05-15-mortgage-rates-some-perspective.md

 # Another mortgage rates animated gif

 IN THE PAST I've told you [how I made my mortgage rates gif]({% post_url 2016-03-10-mortgage-rates-gif %}).
-In this post I'm make an extension that uses stop-motion techniques to reverse course.
+In this post I'm make an extension that uses stop motion techniques to reverse course.
 We'll end up with this:

 <img src="{{ site.url }}/img/charts_may_15_2016/rate_5_14_2016.gif" alt="stop motion rates gif"/>